Not enough is shared about acquihires by the startup community. I know because I’ve searched, having gone (going?) through one myself.

 I’ll miss the genuine pride both of my late in-laws expressed as they used Blispay every single day.

-I’ll miss being alerted of a large, new inbound prospect on a random Friday evening.
+I’ll miss being alerted of a significant, new inbound prospect on a random Friday evening.

 I’ll miss the uncertainty of not knowing how to best do something but working tirelessly to figure something out that’s good enough and moving onto the next hottest thing.